gem/oq-engine/doc/manual/oq-manual.rst

 relevant keyword above.

-In this case, the hazard curves will be computed at each of the locations of the assets in the exposuremodel, for each of the intensity measure types found in the provided set of vulnerabilitymodels.
+In this case, the hazard curves will be computed at each of the locations of the assets in the *Exposure Model*, for each of the intensity measure types found in the provided set of vulnerabilitymodels.
 The above calculation can be run using the command line: